phananh1010/recover-macbook-ssd/README.md

 ```

 ### Mount the device
-If all previous steps are successful, the flask disk containing the SSD should be recognize by the OS.
+If all previous steps are successful, the flash disk containing the SSD should be recognize by the OS.
 To verify, list all the disk volumes by typing
 ```
 fdisk -l
 ```